nickdollimount/jellybot-discord-bot/README.md

-You will need to have a config.json file in the same directory as main.js.
+You will need to have a config.json file in the config subdirectory.
 Use the template below.

 ### CONFIG.JSON Template
 ```